MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/kms-client-activation-keys.md

 - If the computer was previously a KMS host.

 > [!IMPORTANT]
 > To use the keys listed here (which are GVLKs), you must first have a KMS host available on your local network.
-If you don't already have a KMS host, please see [Deploy KMS Activation](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn502531(v=ws.11)) for steps to set one up.
+If you don't already have a KMS host, please see [Deploy KMS Activation](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn502531(v=ws.11)) to learn how to set one up.
 >
 > If you want to activate Windows without a KMS host available and outside of a volume-activation scenario (for example, you're trying to activate a retail version of Windows client), **these keys will not work**.
 You will need to use another method of activating Windows, such as using a MAK, or purchasing a retail license.
 Get help to [find your Windows product key](https://support.microsoft.com/help/10749/windows-product-key) and learn about [genuine versions of Windows](https://support.microsoft.com/help/15087/windows-genuine).